 Nishi Ward gives you a chance to relax, but it’s still easy to get to the centre of the city.
 As with all the wards in Nagoya, Nishi connects with the rest of the area via the rail and bus networks.

-Where to stay: The best hotels in Nishi Ward
+Recommended hotels in Nishi Ward

 As one of the less travelled wards, you shouldn’t have trouble finding a vacancy in Nishi.
 If you plan to see more of the city during your Nagoya itinerary, try to stay near the main bus station.